Lead Opinion

 The essential right protected under the freedom of association doctrine is the right to join together in a group of like-minded individuals and exercise free speech rights.
 Therefore, where a statute regulates the internal affairs of an organization, it violates the members’ freedom of association if the compelled change in the internal affairs of the organization in turn affects the ability of the organization’s members to come together and exercise free speech.

-The United States Supreme Court cases that have examined regulations affecting the internal structure
+The United States Supreme Court cases that have examined regulations affecting the internal structure of organizations for freedom of association violations support this interpretation.
+For example, in NAACP v Alabama ex rel Patterson,

-compelled disclosure of petitioner‘s Alabama membership is likely to affect adversely the ability of petitioner and its members to pursue their collective effort to foster beliefs which they admittedly have the right to advocate, in that it may induce members to withdraw from the Association and dissuade others from joining it because of fear of exposure of their beliefs shown through their associations and of the consequences of this exposure.
-[Id.]
+compelled disclosure of petitioner’s Alabama membership is likely to affect adversely the ability of petitioner and its members to pursue their collective effort to foster beliefs which they admittedly have the right to advocate, in that it may induce members to withdraw from the Association and dissuade others from joining it because of fear of exposure of their beliefs shown through their associations and of the consequences of this exposure.
+[Id. ]

-Likewise in Roberts, although concluding that a compelling governmental interest supported the statute, the Court decided that a Minnesota law requiring the state Jaycees to admit women implicated freedom
+Likewise in Roberts, although concluding that a compelling governmental interest supported the statute, the Court decided that a Minnesota law requiring the state Jaycees to admit women implicated freedom of association.
+Roberts,

-In the present case, we would hold that § 17 does not sufficiently affect a local bargaining unit‘s decision to join an education association.
-Although we recognize that the increased bargaining strength that results from a compelled unified bargaining stance is attractive to local bargaining units, § 17 only reduces an association‘s power to compel cohesion.
-As we concluded in part II(C) of this opinion, education associations are still free to persuade member local bargaining units to act as a cohesive unit.
+In the present case, we would hold that § 17 does not sufficiently affect a local bargaining unit’s decision to join an education association.
+Although we recognize that the increased bargaining strength that results from a compelled unified bargaining stance is attractive to local bargaining units, § 17 only reduces an association’s power to compel cohesion.
+As we concluded in part n(c) of this opinion, education associations are still free to persuade member local bargaining units to act as a cohesive unit.
 Further, § 17 only controls education associations during the collective bargaining process; it does not diminish other valuable services education associations may provide their members outside this process.
-Therefore, without a contrary record before us, we cannot conclude that this diminution in an education association‘s power will discourage local bargaining unit membership.
-Accordingly, we reject plaintiffs’ freedom of association challenge to § 17‘s veto power prohibition.
+Therefore, without a contrary record before us, we cannot conclude that this diminution in an education association’s power will discourage local bargaining unit membership.
+Accordingly, we reject plaintiffs’ freedom of association challenge to § 17’s veto power prohibition.

 B

-Justice MALLETT reads the right to freedom of association as prohibiting most regulations that interfere with the internal structure of an organization.
+Justice Mallett reads the right to freedom of association as prohibiting most regulations that interfere with the internal structure of an organization.
 In reaching this conclusion, we suggest that he focuses too specifically on individual sentences from various sources.

-[I]ndividuals might associate to achieve economic or other goals that are unconnected to any fundamental constitutional right.
-For example, individuals may join together in labor unions or trade associations.
-This ability to control one‘s economic associations is a part of the liberty protected by due process, but the Court has refused to substitute its judgment for the legislature‘s as to the legitimate basis for restricting such types of association.
+[individuals might associate to achieve economic or other goals that are unconnected to any fundamental constitutional right.
+For example, individuals may jointogether in labor unions or trade associations.
+This ability to control one’s economic associations is a part of the liberty protected by due process, but the Court has refused to substitute its judgment for the legislature’s as to the legitimate basis for restricting such types of association.
 [Rotunda & Nowak, supra, § 20.41, p 249 (emphasis added).]

-Accordingly, Justice MALLETT‘s use of this language is out of context.
+Accordingly, Justice Mallett’s use of this language is out of context.
 In proper context, it does not support application of the strict scrutiny standard of review to regulations affecting labor unions.

 Regarding plaintiffs’ assertion that § 17 interferes with the right of an education association to advise local bargaining units, we choose to interpret the statute to avoid interfering with these rights.
 Plaintiffs base their argument on the part of subsection 1 that states: education associations “shall not in any other way prohibit or prevent the bargaining unit from entering into, ratifying, or executing a collective bargaining agreement.”
-Read expansively and in isolation from the rest of the statute, this language could be interpreted as prohibiting education associations from counseling a local bargaining unit against entering into a tentative bargaining agreement if such counsel is effective.
+Read expansively and in isolation from the rest of the statute, this language could be inteipreted as prohibiting education associations from counseling a local bargaining unit against entering into a tentative bargaining agreement if such counsel is effective.

 Under this interpretation the subsection would undeniably violate First Amendment rights because such a statute prohibits speech by employees of the education association on the basis of its content.
-Cohen v California, 403 US 15; 91 S Ct 1780; 29 L Ed 2d 284 (1971).
-Although under Connick v Myers, 461 US 138; 103 S Ct 1684; 75 L Ed 2d 708 (1983), content-based restrictions on public employee speech may sometimes be upheld,7 the education association‘s employees are not public employees.
-Connick simply does not apply.
+Cohen v California,

 Therefore, in reading the statute as a whole and to conform to constitutional requirements, we would hold that the language of subsection 17(1) that restricts an education association from “in any other way” prohibiting a local bargaining unit from ratifying a collective bargaining agreement only restricts the association from holding a legal “power” over the local unit.
 The ability to advise and assist a local unit is not a legal power that associations can enforce against local units.
 Accordingly, under our interpretation of the statute, subsection 17(1) does not violate plaintiffs’ First Amendment rights.